Shaaali/identity-apps/docs/references/conditional-auth/api-reference.md

 `executeStep()`

 This function is called to execute an authentication step in the login flow.
-Authentication steps need to be configured prior to using this function.
+Authentication steps need to be configured before using this function.
 This method accepts an object as a parameter and should include the parameters listed below.

 - **Parameters**